Overview

 a.
 Container Background Width dropdown: Select None or Component Container.
 Default None.

 i.
-Component Container option should be selected if padding if the author is grouping components together, or doesn’t want the background to stretch across the entire page.
+Component Container option should be selected if the author doesn’t want the Container to stretch across the entire page.
+It will center the Container within the page.

 b.
 Container Background Color dropdown: The colors are used to show prominence of the content across the UI.
 Select None if a background is not required.
 Default None.